In Sickness & In Health: Pre-marital Body Checks in Hong Kong

 You’ve got the ring, you’ve set the date, the wedding invitations are in the mail.
 But have you done a pre-marriage body check?
 When you’re committing to a life ‘in sickness and in health’, it makes sense to really understand where on the spectrum you and your partner stand!
-Here are some explanations on pre-marital body checks and their costs in Hong Kong.
+Here are expert explanations on pre-marital body checks and their costs in Hong Kong.

 Why have a pre-marital body check?